source-foundry/ufolint/README.md

 ufolint provides verbose, useful error messages that include the file(s) of concern, the error type, and in many cases, the problematic line in the file.

+## Acknowledgments

+Built with the fantastic [ufoLib library](https://github.com/unified-font-object/ufoLib) where the lion's share of validation work has been performed!

 ## License

 [MIT License](https://github.com/source-foundry/ufolint/blob/master/docs/LICENSE)